azure-ad-b2c/samples/readme.md

 - [Custom email verification - DisplayControls](policies/custom-email-verifcation-displaycontrol) - Allows you to send your own custom email verification email during sign-up or password reset user journey's.
 The is a working example of the sample refernced on the Microsoft B2C documentation site - [Custom email verification in Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-email)

+- [Custom SMS provider - DisplayControls](policies/custom-sms-displaycontrol) Integrate a custom SMS provider in Azure Active Directory B2C (Azure AD B2C) to customized SMS' to users that perform multi factor authentication to your application.
+By using DisplayControls (currently in preview) and a third-party SMS provider, you can use your own contextualised SMS message, custom Phone Number, as well as support localization and custom one-time password (OTP) settings.

 - [Force password reset first logon](policies/force-password-reset-first-logon) - Demonstrates how to force a user to reset their password on the first logon.

 - [Sign-up and sign-in with embedded password reset](policies/embedded-password-reset) - This policy demonstrates how to embed the password reset flow a part of the sign-up or sign-in policy without the AADB2C90118 error message.